pxpeterxu/expensesplus/README.md

 Features include:

+* Everything is run locally -- your username and password never get trasmitted to anyone other than the McKinsey expense system
 * Support for 5 most commonly used expense types (Meals 1/2/3, Taxi, Hotel)
 * Batch uploading of receipts (upload all files in a folder)
 * International currencies and locations support